Select Your Location

 Bank of India.
 According to Section 73(2) company may subject to:

 Also Read: Acceptance of Deposit in Companies Act 2013.

-According to section 73(3), every deposit accepted by a company under subsection (2) shall be repaid with interest in accordance with terms and conditions of the agreement referred to in that sub-section.
+According to section 73(3), every acceptance of Deposits by a company under subsection (2) shall be repaid with interest in accordance with terms and conditions of the agreement referred to in that sub-section.
 If the company fails to repay the deposit, then according to section 73(4), the depositor concerned can apply to the Tribunal for an order directing the company to pay the due amount or any loss or damage caused due to the company’s negligence.

 People Also Read: MCA Requires Reporting on “What is not DEPOSIT?”.

 Tanya is working as writer & editor from past 2 years with experience in covering startup and technology related topics.